Indian-Americans welcome revised OCI card rules | Business

 ''Travellers with valid OCI, but renewed passports were denied boarding.
 The excruciating difficulties NRIs have gone through due to the tedious OCI renewal process after getting a passport renewed, are resolved once for all,'' Bhandari said.

-At the same time GOPIO urged the Indian Government to take steps to address other issues of the overseas Indian community as well.
+At the same time, the GOPIO urged the Indian government to take steps to address other issues of the overseas Indian community as well.

-''GOPIO strongly urges the government to treat OCI Card holders who have invested in business and creating jobs in India at par with Indian citizens and they shouldn't be termed as foreign nationals by various govt. agencies while doing business including manufacturing and research in India,'' Dr. Abraham said.
+''GOPIO strongly urges the government to treat OCI cardholders who have invested in the business and creating jobs in India at par with Indian citizens and they shouldn't be termed as foreign nationals by various government oagencies while doing business including manufacturing and research in India,'' Dr. Abraham said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)